FX-Wizard/blog/content/posts/deadline-linux-server.md

 Certificate Password :
 ```
-Not nessicary unless sharing the certificate with clients or moving it off the server.
+Not necessary unless sharing the certificate with clients or moving it off the server.

 *press enter*